Top 110+ DevOps Interview Questions and Answers for 2025

 38. What is a merge conflict in Git, and how can it be resolved?

-A Git merge conflict happens when you have merge branches with competing for commits, and Git needs your help to decide which changes to incorporate in the final merge.
+A Git merge conflict happens when merge branches compete for commits, and Git needs your help deciding which changes to incorporate in the final merge.

 Resolve using GitHub conflict editor

-This is done when a merge conflict is caused after competing for line changes.
-For example, this may occur when people make different changes to the same line of the same file on different branches in your Git repository.
+This is done when a merge conflict occurs after competing for line changes.
+For example, it may occur when people make different changes to the same line of the same file on different branches in your Git repository.

 • Resolving a merge conflict using conflict editor: